a25patel/data-structures/data_structures/arrays_1.md

 ### Alphabet

 * Turn the alphabet variable into an array, using the split method.
 Each letter should have it's own index.
-* Print out each vowel as a string, with " and sometimes " in between "u" and "y"
 * Using the splice method, remove all the vowels from the array

 ### Meal Log